linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

-# Dell Optiplex 7050 Micro OpenCore 0.8.4
+# Dell Optiplex 7050 Micro OpenCore 0.8.7

 ![Optiplex Showoff](images/main.jpeg)

 This repository contains my personal EFI configuration for the fantastic Dell Optiplex 7050 Micro.

-The current version installed is Monterey 12.5.1 (21G83) with OpenCore 0.8.4.
+The current version installed is Ventura 13.0.1 (22A400) with OpenCore 0.8.7.
 Catalina was installed prior to Big Sur and it worked perfectly.
+Monterey also ran without issues.
 I aim to have as clean of configuration as possible and so far everything has been working great.

 I use iMac18,1 as my SMBIOS.
 Macmini8,1 is also a good alternative, depends what you want it to show up as (have used both SMBIOS with no issues).
+This is for reference only, it may or may not work on your machine, depending how close to the config you are.
+For example, if it's a bigger version of the Optiplex 7050, then it should work with minimal changes.

+If you deviate to something like a 7040 or a 7060, you may need to change some things for CPU compatibility etc. However, all Optiplexes are relatively similar and easy to Hackintosh.

 This was setup using the latest Dell BIOS at the time: [1.14.0](https://www.dell.com/support/home/en-tc/drivers/driversdetails?driverid=80chv&oscode=wt64a&productcode=optiplex-7050-desktop).
 I have successfully updated to [1.15.1](https://www.dell.com/support/home/en-uk/drivers/driversdetails?driverid=jkt52&oscode=wt64a&productcode=optiplex-7050-desktop) and then [1.15.2](https://www.dell.com/support/home/en-uk/drivers/driversdetails?driverid=2xjd2&oscode=wt64a&productcode=optiplex-7050-desktop) after the fact with no issues (via Windows or the built in BIOS Update Utility).
 If you are starting from scratch, I recommend updating to the latest BIOS before anything else.